objectives materials technology background activities assessment resources

 4. Use this as an opportunity to study birthday traditions among students and their families and around the world.
 First, ask a student to describe a birthday party to the class, their own or someone else's.
 Appoint a scribe to take notes.
 Class members should ask questions to get details.
 Discuss with the class how others celebrate.
 Many children in the United States have similar parties, which vary more by age group than other factors, but students may have unique family customs that differ.
 Even recent immigrant students figure out birthday party protocol quickly, employing popular culture character themes, cake, candles, wishes, ice cream, treat bags, and the "Happy Birthday" song.
 They may celebrate with other cultural traditions privately, however.
 Add the notes, essays, and stories to the class "Calendar Conclusions" book, or start a new "Birthday Traditions" book.

 5. Ask half the class to interview adults of various ages about childhood birthday traditions perhaps choosing a specific birthday such as their 10th (see Unit II ) and half to research birthdays around the world in books and on the Internet.
-Students could compile results of both studies in a classroom exhibit including interview tapes or short transcriptions, drawings, photographs, artifacts, foods, games, and multimedia slide presentations.
+Students could compile results of both studies in a classroom exhibit including interview recordings or short transcriptions, drawings, photographs, artifacts, foods, games, and multimedia slide presentations.

 4th Grade Explorations and Extensions